xrdocs/virtual-routing/_blogs/2022-08-28-xrd-security-considerations.md

 The requirements to secure the host can vary significantly depending on the individual host and wider environment.

 #### Linux Kernel Security Policies
-There are known incompatibilities between XRd and Linux kernel security features such as SELinux, Apparmor and Seccomp.
-It is possible/likely that the end user will have to turn off these mechanisms, which should be OK if XRd is isolated within a VM.

 #### AppArmor
 Support for AppArmor in Kubernetes appears to still be in beta.
 Progress towards general availability seems to have stalled with "out-of-tree enhancements" offered instead.
 As such, AppArmor is not officially supported for XRd and it is up to the end user to configure a profile and enable it on the node hosts.